MrRastayoung/MrRastayoung.github.io/_posts/2017-04-24-having-fun_raspberry.md

   creditlink: ""
 ---

-# 25 fun things to do with a Raspberry Pi
+# 25 cosas divertidas que hacer con Raspberry

 [Having Fun with Raspberry](https://www.cnet.com/how-to/25-fun-things-to-do-with-a-raspberry-pi/)

 ``Raspberry zero is a Small Mother Board to learn a lot of thinks``